-From Table 8, if using an avoid strategy, then the residual risk severity and frequency is zero.
-If using a transfer strategy, then the residual risk severity may be less because a third party is sharing responsibility, but the frequency will remain unchanged.
-If using a mitigate strategy, then the residual risk severity and/or frequency will be less.
-If using an accept strategy, then the residual risk severity and frequency will be the same as the baseline risk condition.
+From Table 8, for an avoid strategy, the residual risk severity and/or frequency is zero.
+For a transfer strategy, the residual risk severity may be less because a third party is sharing responsibility, but the frequency will remain unchanged.
+For a mitigate strategy, the residual risk severity and/or frequency will be less.
+For an accept strategy, the residual risk severity and frequency will be the same as the baseline risk condition.